Nbenyair/FilmScoringFileRenameShell/NAMING_CONVENTIONS.md

 - For multiple conflicts, a counter is added: `(OriginalInstrument_2)`, `(OriginalInstrument_3)`, etc.

 ### Version 1.1 Features
-- **Automatic Log Generation**: Creates a timestamped log file in the same directory as your audio files
+- **Automatic Log Generation**: Creates a timestamped log file in the renamed folder
 - **Rename Tracking**: Log shows original filename → new filename for each processed file
 - **Complete Audit Trail**: Includes start/completion timestamps and log file location